Howard Lutnick: Philanthropy (2001–present)

 After the September 11 attacks, Lutnick donated million to the Cantor Fitzgerald Foundation.
 He established the Cantor Fitzgerald Relief Fund, which began donating to families of victims with one or more children in October 2001.
 Cantor Fitzgerald donated million to the fund in September 2002.
 Cantor Fitzgerald and BGC Partners has held an annual charity day on September 11; by September 2014, the event raised million for non-profits dedicated to the attacks, including the September 11th Education Trust.
 As of September 2006, the fund has donated million to families.
 In 2008, Lutnick appeared on The Celebrity Apprentice, hosted by Donald Trump in a charity auction.
 The Cantor Fitzgerald Relief Fund has also donated to hurricane relief, including Hurricane Harvey in 2017.
 With senator Chuck Schumer, Lutnick appeared at P.S.
 256 to personally donate debit cards to families affected by Hurricane Sandy.
 He gave debit cards of an equal amount to victims of the 2013 Moore tornado.

 Lutnick is the largest benefactor to Haverford College.
 As of October 2014, when he gave the largest single donation to the college—valued at million, he has donated million in total.
-Lutnick's donations have gone towards the library, named after him; the Douglas B. Gardner Integrated Athletic Center; the Cantor Fitzgerald Gallery; and the Gary Lutnick Tennis & Track Center, among other facilities.
+Lutnick's donations have gone towards the library named after him; the Douglas B. Gardner Integrated Athletic Center; the Cantor Fitzgerald Gallery; and the Gary Lutnick Tennis & Track Center, among other facilities.

+In May 2026, Lutnick had donated US$5 million to the Congressional Leadership Fund, a super PAC aligned with House Republicans.